phil-dobson/slack-lambda-gateway/README.md

 It also must have 'Lambda Proxy Integration' enabled.

 ## Deployment
-This function must be zipped and deployed as a package.
+The JS files must be zipped and deployed to AWS Lambda as a package.</ br>
+Unless you require modification, it is recommended that you download the latest release ZIP from GitHub.